tbenson89/GPSTechnicalInterview/README.md

 ## Sample Data

 Copy sample data from `/loanApplication_Sample.json` to `/loanApplication.json` (if you want to start with sample data or you can start by the default seed data)

+## Feedback and Support

+If you encounter any issues or have any suggestions for improvement, please feel free to open an issue in the repository.
+We value your feedback and will actively work towards addressing any concerns you may have.